When you have been injured, you need stewart law offices

 Appeals are subject to a joint review that will be conducted by a panel of the Workers’ Compensation Commissioners in your jurisdiction.
 Following the order issued after this committee review, any additional appeals will be referred to the relevant Circuit Court, and then the state Court of Appeals.

-What to Do If You’ve Been Hurt on the Job in South Carolina?
+What to Do if You’ve Been Hurt on the Job in South Carolina?

-Your priority should always be your health and wellbeing.
+Your priority should always be your health and well-being.
 If your injury is serious, you need to seek emergency treatment immediately.
 You can report the injury to your employer once you are in a stable condition and out of immediate medical jeopardy.

 If your injury is minor enough that it does not require immediate medical attention, you’ll need to report the injury to your employer before seeking medical treatment.
 That’s because your employer has the right to refer you to a medical professional of their choice for evaluation and treatment.